Lemonade, from basic to limonana

 Limonana: These amounts made me about 5 quarts Limonana (2 nice size pitchers): 1 cup mint leaves, packed, 1 cup fresh lemon juice, peel of 3-4 lemons, 1 cup agave or maple syrup (even a little less if you like it tart as I do), ice and cold water.

-Throw everything in a high power blender, and blend until smooth.
-Divide mixture between two pitchers.
-Complete with more ice blended with cold water, and stir to combine.
-Texture will be slushy
+Throw the mint leaves, lemon zest and juice, and sweetener in a high power blender, and blend until perfectly smooth (that’s key).
+Divide the mixture between two large pitchers.
+Complete with more ice and water, and stir to combine.